 What is V2Ray?

-V2ray or vmess protocol to be precise, is a sophisticated version of the famous Shadowsocks.
-At the core, v2ray is also based on SOCKS5 proxy.
-Normally, proxies lack encryption, and that’s what differentiates a VPN and a proxy.
-Shadowsocks is a SOCKS5 proxy with encryption, and vmess is the next-gen Shadowsocks.
+V2Ray on a Virtual Server is a powerful solution for setting up secure and flexible proxy connections.
+V2Ray, or the vmess protocol to be precise, is a sophisticated version of the famous Shadowsocks.
+At its core, V2Ray is also based on the SOCKS5 proxy.
+Normally, proxies lack encryption, which is what differentiates a VPN from a proxy.
+Shadowsocks is a SOCKS5 proxy with encryption, and vmess is the next-generation version of Shadowsocks.

 1. TCP – It is the default connection.
 “TCP (Transmission Control Protocol) is a type of protocol or standard to transfer information over the Internet, such as SSH, FTP, HTTP, etc.“